ngxp/store-service/README.md

 const lastDispatchedAction = last(mockStore.dispatchedActions);
 ```

-## Observers / Actions stream
+## Testing Observers

-To test the actions stream, you import the `NgrxStoreServiceTestingModule` inside the testing module.
+To test the observers / actions stream, you import the `NgrxStoreServiceTestingModule` inside the testing module.

 Get the `MockActions` instance from the `TestBed`